Updated on: 26 March 2021

 Powershell Support Beta

-- Powershell support on-prem for ABX (wrappers, image, callback, proxy, code editor, log enhancement, dependencies, code completion, flow support, troubleshooting).
+- Powershell support on-prem for extensibility actions (wrappers, image, callback, proxy, code editor, log enhancement, dependencies, code completion, flow support, troubleshooting).

 - UX improvements on filter and criteria.